-As well as delivering core infrastructure to the VCS in Kingston upon Thames, KVA is proud to have the following projects.
+As well as delivering core infrastructure to the VCS in Kingston upon Thames, KVA is proud to run the following projects.

-The Buddy scheme is a befriending scheme in Kingston that matches volunteers with a "buddy" with a learning disability or on the Autistic Spectrum.
+The Buddy Scheme is a befriending scheme in Kingston that matches volunteers with a "buddy" with a learning disability, or on the Autistic Spectrum.
 The "buddy pair" then meets on a regular basis to take part in leisure activities together.
+No prior experience needed.

 The Good Food Group brings together community groups, organisations and residents from across Kingston to work towards ‘making healthy, nutritious and delicious food accessible and affordable for all.’
 Find out more here.